 Prague is inherently romantic.
 Stone bridges span the Vltava River, which is flanked by stunning Gothic, Baroque, and Roman buildings.
 Dubbed the "city of a thousand spires," its cityscape is peppered with towering church steeples and domes, begging your camera to start snapping.

-Stroll across the Charles Bridge at sunset, dance along the narrow laneways in the Old Town, or enjoy a meal at a restaurant in one of the town’s main squares.
-Then visit the impressive Prague Castle, an iconic fortress that dates back to AD 870.
+Stroll across the Charles Bridge, one of the top things to do in Prague, at sunset; dance along the narrow laneways in the Old Town; or enjoy a meal at a restaurant in one of the town's main squares.
+Then visit the impressive Prague Castle, an iconic fortress that dates back to 870 CE.

 As one of the cheapest places to visit in Europe, Prague offers visitors a much more affordable vacation than other honeymoon hot spots.